Plugin for nose or py.test that automatically reruns flaky tests.

 Ideally, tests reliably pass or fail, but sometimes test fixtures must rely on components that aren’t 100% reliable.
 With flaky, instead of removing those tests or marking them to @skip, they can be automatically retried.

-To mark a test as flaky, simply decorate it with @flaky:
+To mark a test as flaky, simply import flaky and decorate the test with @flaky:

 @flaky def test_something_that_usually_passes(self): value_to_double = 21 result = get_result_from_flaky_doubler(value_to_double) self.assertEqual(result, value_to_double * 2, 'Result doubled incorrectly.')